- Hotel & Travel

 What can attendees expect from ACS?

-To promote the safety of everyone at the event, ACS will follow the guidance and requirements of the CDC, State of California, California Department of Public Health (CDPH), San Diego Convention Center (SDCC) and other local regulations regarding COVID safety practices.
+To promote the safety of everyone at the event, ACS will follow the guidance and requirements of the CDC, State of Illinois, Illinois Department of Public Health (IDPH), McCormick Place Convention Center (MPCC) and other local regulations regarding COVID safety practices.
 An Attendee Safety Plan has been developed and will be followed.
-The Attendee Safety Plan may change from time-to-time until the start of and during ACS Spring 2022.
+The Attendee Safety Plan may change from time-to-time until the start of and during ACS Fall 2022.
 Everyone in attendance, including attendees, vendors, exhibitors, and staff are expected to comply with ACS’s directions relative to health and safety while attending.
 Failure to adhere to the requirements could lead to removal from the venue or other disciplinary action.

 Will my temperature be taken?